-Starting on June 30, 2008, you will also have option of registering your personal directive to make it easier for health care providers to confirm that you have a directive and to contact the people you have named to make decisions on your behalf.
+You also have option of registering your personal directive to make it easier for health care providers to confirm that you have a directive and to contact the people you have named to make decisions on your behalf.
 Find out more.

 Amendments to the Personal Directives Act were made following a legislative review that included a consultation with over 4,300 Albertans.

 Writing a personal directive is now easier than ever before, thanks to amendments to the Personal Directives Act.

 The following forms have been created to help you write your own personal directive.
 You now have the option of completing a form or using it as a guide to write your own.